MeronTekie/currency-exchange/README.md

 ## Description

-The website is built to make the use of any currency accessible to customers by creating a very competitive rate exchange to most of the available currencies across the globe.The inspiration behind the project is to create a relief to any traveller by converting the currency they have to local currency and make them be able to shop and enjoy their stay without any worry.
+The website is built to make the use of any currency accessible to customers by creating a very competitive rate exchange to most of the available currencies across the globe.The inspiration behind the project is to create a relief to any traveler by converting the currency they have to local currency and make them be able to shop and enjoy their stay without any worry.

 ## Setup/Installation Requirements